j17d/specfem3d/README.md

-# Specfem3D
+# SPECFEM3D Cartesian

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10823181.svg)](https://doi.org/10.5281/zenodo.10823181)

-SPECFEM3D_Cartesian simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.)
+SPECFEM3D Cartesian simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.)

 It can, for instance, model seismic waves propagating in sedimentary basins or any other regional geological model following earthquakes.
 It can also be used for non-destructive testing or for ocean acoustics

-SPECFEM3D was founded by Dimitri Komatitsch and Jeroen Tromp, and is now being developed by a large, collaborative, and inclusive community.
+SPECFEM3D Cartesian was founded by Dimitri Komatitsch and Jeroen Tromp, and is now being developed by a large, collaborative, and inclusive community.
 A complete list of authors can be found at https://specfem3d.readthedocs.io/en/latest/authors/

 ## Installation

-Instructions on how to install and use SPECFEM3D are available in the
+Instructions on how to install and use SPECFEM3D Cartesian are available in the

 - PDF manual located in directory: [doc/USER_MANUAL](doc/USER_MANUAL)